Psychopathic Records: Psychopathic Sports

 Psychopathic Sports was launched in 1997 when Insane Clown Posse released a VHS entitled ICP's Strangle-Mania, which featured a compilation of professional wrestling death matches from the Outrageously Violent Wrestling from Japan video collection, overdubbed with their own humorous commentary.
 It hosted two Strangle-Mania Live wrestling events in 1997 and 1998.
 With Juggalo Championship Wrestling's inception in 1999, Psychopathic Sports turned its full focus to the promotion.
 In 2007, it started the SlamTV! internet wrestling show, as well as the SlamTV!
 Express mini-show in 2010.
 Psychopathic Sports also promoted the debut house show for TNA Wrestling on March 17, 2006, in Plymouth, Michigan.

 The department expanded in January 2010, announcing that it had bought a warehouse to run operations in Novi, Michigan and had hired full-time workers.
 They also announced plans to run Juggalo Championship Wrestling full-time starting November of that year.
-The promotion will hold tapings of SlamTV! every other week, as well as run one additional show a month, at the Juggalo Arena.
-All shows will be taped and released on DVD, and a clothing line is set to be created.
+The promotion announced that they would hold tapings of SlamTV! every other week, as well as run one additional show a month, at the Juggalo Arena.
+All shows will be taped and released on DVD, and a that a clothing line was set to be created.
+However, no announcements for the Juggalo Arena nor SlamTV! tapings were made after this.